nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 > The major riot ensued at 4:30, with not a Negro in sight.
 A crowd of fifty young men and boys dribbling aimlessly south on Collinsville came to a pawn shop.
 At once there were shouts of "get his guns," and the whites crowded through the shop doors and looted the shop of every weapon and all its ammunition.
 A boy not over fourteen years old emerged with a rifle and several rounds of cartridges.
 Another boy dragged a shotgun too big for him to carry.   <p> A detachment of militia came along and made a half-hearted effort to disarm the civilians.
 The only persons who gave up their arms were boys.
 One white man walking beside me patted a large revolver in his shirt bosom.
 It was fully loaded.
 Another handed him two additional rounds of cartridges.
 Two guards passed.    <p> You've got nothing on me," the rioter said, and showed the militiaman his revolver and shells.
 When the militiaman laughed, the rioter threw his disengaged arm around the guardsman's shoulder and they disappeared around the corner.

 Some of the militia were active in the fray.
 Miss Gruening tells of the two soldiers, members of Troop L, from Olney.
 She passed them a few days after the riot near Cahokia Creek and entered into conversation with them.
 They boasted that here "seven n&#11834;s" were thrown into the creek, "and every time the n&#11834;s came up people rocked them till they was all drowned."
 She imitated their vernacular.
 "And how many 'n&#11834;s' did you boys actually kill?" she asked.
-They were modestly uncertain—they were not quite sure how many, but they had certainly shot to kill.
+They were modestly uncertain---they were not quite sure how many, but they had certainly shot to kill.
 That had been their orders.
 > What!" asked Miss Gruening, "to shoot to kill 'n&#11834;s'?"  <p> They grinned cheerfully.
 "Oh, no. Only to kill all we saw starting fires."  <p> And did you see any starting fires?
 > &nbsp;
 > No, all we saw was n&#11834;s flying.

-And they were to disarm every "n&#11834;" of any kind of weapon—guns, razors, knives.
+And they were to disarm every "n&#11834;" of any kind of weapon---guns, razors, knives.
 They got everything away from them.

 Miss Gruening wanted to know if they hadn't disarmed any whites at all.